 Continuation of topics covered in EL110.
 Emphasis will be on basic AC circuit concepts as applied to the generation of single-phase alternating current voltages.
 Analysis of Peak and RMS voltages.
 Study of the differences between sinusoidal and non-sinusoidal waveforms.
 Analysis of power in AC circuits and the effects of inductive and capacitive elements on electrical systems.
 Study and analysis of the relationships between voltage, current, and impedance in AC circuits.
 National Electrical Code application of AC Theory.
 Topics reviewed and reinforced in the accompanying laboratory exercises.
-Prerequisite MA120 and EL110, both with GPA of at least 2.00.
+Prerequisite MA120 and EL110.
 (Offered in the spring and summer)

-EL 214 LOW VOLTAGE SYSTEMS AND CONTROLS
+EL214 LOW VOLTAGE SYSTEMS AND CONTROLS